sarikahkumar/ELECTION_ANALYSIS/README.md

 - The total votes cast in each county and percentage of votes is given below:

-	-Jefferson county registered 10.5% of total votes with 38,855 votes -Denver county registered 82.8% of total votes with 306,055 votes -Arapahoe county registered 6.7% of total votes with 24,801 votes
+	- Jefferson county registered 10.5% of total votes with 38,855 votes
+	- Denver county registered 82.8% of total votes with 306,055 votes
+	- Arapahoe county registered 6.7% of total votes with 24,801 votes

 - Denver county registered the maximum polls

--The candidate results in the election is given below:
+- The candidate results in the election is given below:
   	- Charles Casper Stockham got 23.0% votes with 85,213 votes
   	- Diana DeGette Stockham got 82.8% votes with 306,055 votes
   	- Raymon Anthony Doane Stockham got 6.7% votes with 24,801 votes